 Early History of the Holwill family

 This web page shows only a small excerpt of our Holwill research.
-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Holwill History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Holwill History in all our PDF Extended History products and printed products wherever possible.